BaoTruongThai/PensandPrinters/README.md

+# Project Purpose
+Examining and deciding the best marketing strategy that would be the most appropriate approach for maximising the revenue and profit of the new product line.

 # PensandPrinters

 Pens and Printers was founded in 1984 and provides high quality office products to large organizations.
 We are a trusted provider of everything from pens and notebooks to desk chairs and monitors.
 We don’t produce our own products but sell those made by other companies.